Jackson Hole Birding Festival

 2026 Featured Speakers

-of the Inland Northwest"
+of the Inland West

 Woodpeckers are the heart of North American forests in many ways.
 Their distinctive drumming sounds out a familiar rhythm, while their presence supports owls and a myriad other creatures.
 They have evolved in ways that make them ecologically critical to forest health, serving as keystone species in a variety of wooded habitats across the continent.

-Through first-hand experiences, more than 200 never-before published photographs and the latest science, Paul examines woodpeckers in every season: their courtship and nest selection in spring; life in the nest during summer; fledging and gaining independence in autumn; and the challenges of surviving the winter.
+Paul examines woodpeckers in every season: their courtship and nest selection in spring; life in the nest during summer; fledging and gaining independence in autumn; and the challenges of surviving the winter.

 About the Speaker